lana-20/mobile-app-types/README.md

   - Longer build times

 ## 👉 Web

+The second category is the category of "mobile web" apps.
+Mobile web apps are just web apps, accessed from a mobile browser rather than a desktop browser.
+In this sense, they're not any different from a desktop web app, but mobile web apps are often designed responsively, to provide a better and different kind of experience on a mobile screen.
+Mobile web apps are designed using web technologies, and hosted on the internet.
+You access them using the mobile browser, like Chrome or Safari, and navigating to a URL, though if you want you can often "save" them to your home screen so it feels more like opening up a native app.

 - Require only a web browser installed on a device
 - Hosted on the internet → navigate to URL